hamidrasti/xcrypto/README.md

 Once the dependencies are installed, you can run the Django project manually.

 1. Run the Application:
-    - Use the uvicorn server to run the app:
+    - Use the django server to run the app:

    ```bash
    python manage.py runserver